 Alliance Resource Partners, L.P.
 (ARLP) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had lost 3.59% over the past month.
-This has lagged the Oils-Energy sector's loss of 1.89% and was narrower than the S&P 500's loss of 7.59% in that time.
+Heading into today, shares of the company had lost 7% over the past month, lagging the Oils-Energy sector's loss of 4.09% and outpacing the S&P 500's loss of 10.24% in that time.

-Wall Street will be looking for positivity from Alliance Resource Partners, L.P. as it approaches its next earnings report date.
-On that day, Alliance Resource Partners, L.P. is projected to report earnings of $1.45 per share, which would represent year-over-year growth of 229.55%.
-Meanwhile, our latest consensus estimate is calling for revenue of $659.81 million, up 58.82% from the prior-year quarter.
+Investors will be hoping for strength from Alliance Resource Partners, L.P. as it approaches its next earnings release.
+In that report, analysts expect Alliance Resource Partners, L.P. to post earnings of $1.45 per share.
+This would mark year-over-year growth of 229.55%.
+Our most recent consensus estimate is calling for quarterly revenue of $659.81 million, up 58.82% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.44 per share and revenue of $2.41 billion, which would represent changes of +226.47% and +53.21%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.44 per share and revenue of $2.41 billion.
+These totals would mark changes of +226.47% and +53.21%, respectively, from last year.

-Looking at its valuation, Alliance Resource Partners, L.P. is holding a Forward P/E ratio of 5.51.
-This valuation marks a premium compared to its industry's average Forward P/E of 3.
+Valuation is also important, so investors should note that Alliance Resource Partners, L.P. has a Forward P/E ratio of 5.29 right now.
+This represents a premium compared to its industry's average Forward P/E of 3.5.

 The Coal industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 177, putting it in the bottom 30% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 174, which puts it in the bottom 31% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report